utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 * **Refresh Token URL** - The endpoint for the refresh server, to exchange the refresh token for an access token.
 If empty, the refresh token URL will be the same as the access token URL.
 * **Auth Request**, **Token Request**, and **Refresh Request** - Define any custom parameters you want to send with auth requests, token requests, or refresh requests.
 For each key-value pair you define, select an option to send the parameter in the request body, request URL, or request headers.
+    * If you added resource or audience URIs in a previous version of Postman, you can import them as custom parameters to send with auth, token, or refresh requests.
+Select the **Audience and Resource** tab to review the resources and audiences.
+To use them to customize your token, select **Move Audience and Resource**.

 When the configuration is complete, select __Get New Access Token__.

 > When you use __Authorization code__ or __Implicit__ grant type, you will be prompted to supply your credentials to retrieve an access token to use in later requests.
-By default Postman will display a pop-up browser when you select __Request Token__.
-You can instead choose to authenticate using your system's default web browser.
-Select __Authorize using browser__ and the __Callback URL__ will autofill to return to Postman when you have completed auth in the browser, so that your requests can use the token returned on successful authentication.
+By default Postman will display a pop-up window when you select __Request Token__.
+If you are using the Postman desktop app, you can instead choose to authenticate using your system's default web browser.
+Select __Authorize using browser__ to set the __Callback URL__ to return to Postman after you complete auth in the browser, so that your requests can use the token returned on successful authentication.

 A token from the API includes its details, together with the expiry, and optionally a refresh token you can use to retrieve a new access token when your current one expires.
 Select __Use Token__ to select the returned value.